-2020 has seen many challenges and uncertainty for everyone.
+2020 saw many challenges and uncertainty for everyone.
 Despite this, the Titans were able to deliver much needed community spirit, resources and donations for the local community.

 Prior to the COVID-19 pandemic, the Titans launched Titans Together, their new foundation showcasing their commitment and connection to the local community.